Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Method

-\paragraph{Measuring mutual information between coarse representations.} To investigate how planning is realized within the model, we use MI as a principled way to quantify relationships between the coarse representations of different computations.
+\paragraph{Measuring mutual information between coarse representations.} To investigate how planning is realized within the model, we use MI as a principled way to quantify relationships between the coarse representations of different computations, corresponding to Steps 2 and 3 of Fig.~\ref{fig:pipeline}.
 Suppose we focus on two hidden state blocks, $G_{{A}}$ and $G_{{B}}$, which are random variables depending on the data distribution and the trained model parameters.
 We denote their coarse, discrete representations by $Z_A\in\mathcal{Z_A}$ and $Z_B\in\mathcal{Z_B}$ where $\mathcal{Z_A}$ and $\mathcal{Z_B}$ are the finite alphabets of possible codes.
 For realizations $z_a \in \mathcal{Z}_A$ and $z_b \in \mathcal{Z}_B$, $p(z_a, z_b)$, $p(z_a)$, and $p(z_b)$ refer to the joint probability of $Z_A$ and $Z_B$, and the marginal probabilities of $Z_A$ and $Z_B$, respectively.
-Mutual information, which measures how much knowing $Z_A$ reduces uncertainty about $Z_B$ (and vice versa), is defined as, Since the true data distribution is inaccessible, we approximate by replacing \(p(z_a)\), \(p(z_b)\), and \(p(z_a,z_b)\) in Eq.~\ref{eq:mi} with their empirical estimates from the datasets.
-We further define normalized mutual information ($\nmi$) metric as where $\imax$ denotes the maximum value across the set of MI calculations performed in the same experimental analysis for comparison.
-For our purpose of LM planning investigation, the $\nmi$ metric is sufficient since our analyses depend on relative, rather than absolute, comparisons between sets of computations.
-Absolute values can be misleading for three reasons: (i) the estimated MI of coarse representations is bounded above by the logarithm of the alphabet size, making it inherently dependent on the experimental choice; (ii) any coarse-graining necessarily discards some information, which is advantageous for our setting as discussed but removes any meaning of absolute MI values related to the original hidden states; and (iii) answering our three research questions (§~\ref{sect:experiments}) requires only relative comparisons of MI instead of relying on absolute values.
+Mutual information, which measures how much knowing $Z_A$ reduces uncertainty about $Z_B$ (and vice versa), is defined as, Since the true data distribution is inaccessible, we approximate by replacing \(p(z_a)\), \(p(z_b)\), and \(p(z_a,z_b)\) in Eq.~\ref{eq:mi} with their empirical estimates from the datasets, obtaining by counting code pairs as in Step 2 of Fig.~\ref{fig:pipeline}. \camera{We analyze the finite-sample error of this count-based MI estimator (and a bias-corrected variant) in $\apndx$~\ref{sec:finite-sample-mi}. } \camera{We do not interpret MI as a direct measure of planning; rather, we use MI comparatively.} We further define normalized mutual information ($\nmi$) metric as where $\imax$ denotes the maximum value across the set of MI calculations performed in the same experimental analysis for comparison.
+For our purpose of LM planning investigation, the $\nmi$ metric is sufficient since our analyses depend on relative, rather than absolute, comparisons between sets of computations. \camera{Accordingly, all claims are about within-setting trends, not about \nmi{} as an absolute planning score.} Absolute values can be misleading for three reasons: (i) the estimated MI of coarse representations is bounded above by the logarithm of the alphabet size, making it inherently dependent on the experimental choice; (ii) any coarse-graining necessarily discards some information, which is advantageous for our setting as discussed but removes any meaning of absolute MI values related to the original hidden states; and (iii) answering our three research questions (§~\ref{sect:experiments}) requires only relative comparisons of MI instead of relying on absolute values.